Amazon EC2: A Comprehensive Operations and Architecture Reference

 --group-id sg-xxxxx

-# Release Elastic IP
+Release an Elastic IP allocation

 aws ec2 release-address \